 Seated: Lorraine Poret, Myrna Lynn Weems

 The first graduating class of 1953 consisted of 280 students.
 There were 242 members of the junior class, 184 sophomores and 30 members comprised the faculty.
-Graduation was held on June 3, 1953 at Booker T. Washington High School.
+Graduation was held on June 3, 1953 in Booker T. Washington High School’s Auditorium.

 Faculty members in 1953: Urcelle Bradley (English-Economics) / Zelda Brown (Librarian) / Pelham Calhoun, Sr. (English)/ Ora Carter (Physical Ed.)/ William Clark (Science) / Charles Coffey (Typing-Bookeeping) / Althea Deterville (Physical Ed.) / Joyce Dugas (Math) / Lois Gonzales (French) / Irma Henry (Music) / Clarence Hunt (Biology) / Dorothy Jackson (Spanish) / Alice Johnson (Math) / Consuelo LeBlanc (Homemaking)/ Robert Lee (Math) / Theresa Lewis (Art) / Rose McKendall ( Spanish) / Harold Millon (Physical Ed.) / Marguerite Paul ( Science) / Robert Perry (Counselor) / Minnie Payton (English) / Joyce Plicque (French) / Dorothy Powell (Latin) / Martha Ringgold/ (Typing-Shorthand)/ Margery Sarter (Speech) / Thelma Smith (Secretary) / Cecelia Speaker (Social Studies) / Solomon Spencer (Music-Band) / Thelma Taylor (Social Studies) / Ernest Wilderson (English)